 International candidates (including Canada) will be required to:

 - Hold a Bachelor of Science degree in Radiation Therapy, Radiation Science or Radiography.
 Foreign equivalency evaluation from EITHER The Foundation for International Services, Inc. (FIS), OR the International Education Research Foundation (IERF) is required.
 Foreign equivalency documentation from any other organization will not be considered.
 Canadian applicants will not be required to submit foreign equivalency evaluation.

 Have achieved a minimum grade of C in Anatomy and Physiology, Brachytherapy, Clinical Lab, Computer Technology, Cross-sectional Anatomy, Radiation Oncology, Radiation Physics, Radiobiology

 - Completed 1,000 clinical curriculum hours in treatment planning.

 *Clinical medical dosimetry experience is defined as experience in a medical setting creating clinically deliverable treatment plans for radiation oncology patients under the direction of a physicist or CMD.
 This does not include corporate/vendor experience.
 The clinical experience must NOT be concurrent with the dosimetry schooling.
 Clinical Medical Dosimetry Experience is full-time equivalent.

-The Medical Dosimetry Certification Board (MDCB) is the sole and only judge of each candidate's qualifications to sit for the MDCB Certification Exam.
-In consideration of individual exam candidate's application, the moral, ethical and professional standing will be reviewed and assessed by the board; the board may make inquiry of the persons named in the application form and of such persons as the Board deems appropriate with respect to moral, ethical and professional standing.
+The MDCB is the sole and only judge of each candidate's qualifications to sit for the MDCB Certification Exam.
+In consideration of a candidate's application, the individual's moral, ethical and professional standing will be reviewed and assessed by the board.
+The board may make inquiry of the persons named in the application and of such persons as the board deems appropriate with respect to moral, ethical and professional standing.

-**MDCB approved activities can be determined by conducting an Activity Search at http://mdcb.learningbuilder.com.
+**MDCB approved activities can be determined by an Activity Search at http://mdcb.learningbuilder.com.